 That's pretty much how everyone starts out.
-Someone you admire and look up to is a tobacco user, and naturally you want to be like them, so you decide to start experimenting.
+Someone you admire and look up to does it, and naturally you want to be like them, so you decide to start experimenting.
 It happens to millions of people, and it happened to me.

 The media plays an enormous role in everyone's life.
 Magazine ads, movies, celebrities, and even grocery store displays entice YOU.
 The more people they can persuade, the more money they can make.
-You may not even be aware of some of the tactics the tobacco companies use.
+You may not even be aware of some of the tactics they use.

 Let's take a closer look: